 The Spanish VET system offers a wide range of VET qualifications related to Advanced Manufacturing.
 These qualifications include in their latest curriculum revisions also competences related to Industry 4.0.
-To better understand the Spanish VET system reader should refer to the CEDEFOP's publication "Vocational education and training in Europe, Detailed description of VET systems in Europe: Spain" (CEDEFOP, 2021).
+To better understand the Spanish VET system reader should refer to

 Furthermore, since 2020, the Spanish Education Ministry is implementing specialisation courses for certain intermediate (EQF4) and higher (EQF5) qualifications.
 A number of those specialization courses, described below, are directly linked to advanced manufacturing and Industry 4.0.
 (Ministerio de Educacion y Formacion Profesional , 2023).
-The VET law published in 2022 regulates both the aforementioned qualifications and the respective specialisation courses (Ley Orgánica 3/2022, 2022).
+The VET law published in 2022 regulates both the aforementioned qualifications and the respective specialisation courses.
+(Ley Orgánica 3/2022, 2022).